takagi/cl-cuda/README.markdown

 ### [Special Variable] \*nvcc-options\*

-Specifying additional command-line options to be pass to the NVIDIA CUDA Compiler which cl-cuda calls internally.
+Specifies additional command-line options to be pass to the NVIDIA CUDA Compiler which cl-cuda calls internally.

 Default: `(list "-arch=sm_11")`